 - District commitment to decision making based on long term planning

-In this part of our series, we will highlight remedies 3 & 4.
+In this part of our series, we will highlight remedies 3 and 4.

-AFFORDING QUALITY SCHOOLS – REMEDIES 3 & 4: INFRASTRUCTURE CHANGES AND REDISTRICTING
+AFFORDING QUALITY SCHOOLS – REMEDIES 3 and 4: INFRASTRUCTURE CHANGES AND REDISTRICTING

 School districts must plan and implement reductions in school infrastructure, staffing and operations to be fiscally responsible as new charter schools are authorized and enrollment is stagnant or declining.